- Natural Hydration

 These summer season fruits in India are easily available in local markets and can be added to your child’s meals in fun and simple ways — as snacks, smoothies, or fruit bowls.
 When kids know what they eat and how it helps their bodies, they start making more intelligent choices.
 Seasonal fruits keep their bodies cool and energized during summer and help them build a lifelong relationship with nutrition.

-Why are Summer Season Fruits In India Essential for Your Child?
+Why Summer Fruits Are Essential for Your Child's Health in the Indian Heat

 List of Best Summer Fruits in India for Kids